 Caffeine and Coffee

-The lifeblood of morning hours might be a pitfall for those with hyperthyroidism.
-"Caffeine and coffee can enhance hyperthyroid symptoms, so if they exacerbate your symptoms, you should limit or avoid," says Shapiro.
+The lifeblood of morning hours might be a pitfall for those with thyroid disorder.
+"Caffeine and coffee can enhance symptoms [of thyroid disorder], so if they exacerbate your symptoms, you should limit or avoid," says Shapiro.
 These symptoms can include insomnia, palpitations, and tremors—the opposite of what you're after for a productive morning.

 What to Eat Instead: Shapiro suggests "dandelion root 'coffee,' green tea, which has less caffeine, decaf coffee, or herbal teas."